-Articles: (provided by instructor)
+Articles: (see Moodle)

-Richtel, M. (2010) Outdoors and out of reach, studying the brain Sturm & Echterling (2017) Preparing for the mental health impact of climate change Davis (2011), Ecopsychology, transpersonal psychology and nonduality
+Richtel, M. (2010) Outdoors and out of reach, studying the brain Sturm & Echterling (2017) Preparing for the mental health impact of climate change Davis (2011), Ecopsychology, transpersonal psychology and nonduality Necefer, L. (2018) Wired

 Evaluation and Assessment: